-- 1.-Open parking structures in compliance with Section 406.5 of the International Building Code, having no other occupancies above the subject garage. - 2.
-Occupancies in Group F-2. - 903.2.11.7 High-Piled Combustible Storage.
-For any building with a clear height exceeding 12 feet (4572 mm), see Chapter 32 to determine if those provisions apply. - 903.2.11.8 Spray Booths and Rooms.
-New and existing spray booths and spraying rooms shall be protected by an approved automatic fire-extinguishing system. - 903.2.11.9 Buildings Over 6,000 sq. ft.
+1. Occupancies in Group F-2.

+903.2.11.7 High-Piled Combustible Storage.
+For any building with a clear height exceeding 12 feet (4572 mm), see Chapter 32 to determine if those provisions apply.

+903.2.11.8 Spray Booths and Rooms.
+New and existing spray booths and spraying rooms shall be protected by an approved automatic fire-extinguishing system.

+903.2.11.9 Buildings Over 6,000 sq. ft.
 An automatic sprinkler system shall be installed throughout all buildings with a building area 6,000 sq. ft. or greater and in all existing buildings that are enlarged to be 6,000 sq. ft. or greater.
 For the purpose of this provision, fire walls shall not define separate buildings.

-Exception: Open parking garages in compliance with Section 406.5 of the International Building Code.
+Exception: Open parking garages in compliance with Section 406.5 of the International Building Code where all of the following conditions apply: